 From designing opulent jewels for the Maharajas of India to being the first exporters of fine gemstones to world-renowned boutiques in Paris, New York and London, my family has a storied lineage in the art of creating jewelry.
-The pictures displays a small collection of the work my family has done for SEVEN generations.
+The pictures display a small collection of the work my family has done for SEVEN generations.

 It all started during the Mughal regime in the 17th century with my ancestor Kanhaiyalaji Choradia, a diamond and gemstone merchant from the famous bazaar of Chandni Chowk, Old Delhi.
 He became known for his prized collection of gemstones: diamonds from the famous Golconda mines of the Deccan, fiery Burma rubies, turquoise from Persia and China, spinels from Afghanistan, beryls, cats-eyes, amethysts, garnets , topaz, sapphires, moonstones and pearls from Sri Lanka, South-East Asia and Arabia.
 Whether it was the English, French, Dutch, Spanish, Portuguese, Rajputs or Mughals, they all competed when it came to getting the first look at the goods on display.